OCR A-Level Biology: Nucleic Acids and Enzymes — Complete Revision Guide (H420)

 The DNA structure lesson develops the antiparallel double helix.
 Two polynucleotide strands run in opposite 5′-to-3′ orientations, wound around a common axis, with the deoxyribose-phosphate backbones on the outside and the bases stacked in the interior.
 Complementary base pairing — A with T held by two hydrogen bonds, G with C by three — is the structural premise behind both replication fidelity and the template logic of transcription.
 The work of Watson, Crick, Franklin and Wilkins together established the double-helical model; their respective contributions (Watson and Crick's model-building, Franklin's X-ray diffraction images and helical inference, Wilkins's contributions to the diffraction work) are paraphrased rather than verbatim-quoted on the H420 specification.

 Each property here returns in later modules.
-Hydrogen-bonding strength differences between A-T and G-C pairs (2 vs 3) influence local melting behaviour and underwrite PCR primer design in Cloning, Biotechnology and Ecosystems.
+Hydrogen-bonding strength differences between A–T and G–C pairs (2 versus 3 bonds) mean that GC-rich regions require more energy to separate and melt at higher temperatures — a fact that underwrites PCR primer design in Cloning, Biotechnology and Ecosystems.
 Antiparallel geometry forces the leading/lagging strand asymmetry of replication.
 Complementary base pairing underwrites transcription, translation and the mutation patterns covered in Genetics, Evolution and Inheritance.

 RNA Structure — mRNA, tRNA and rRNA